mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

-very great distances, although the time taken for a projectile to get there and the difference in conditions from that the shooter may be used to, makes hitting a person with a rifle from 5 kilometres rather difficult no matter how good the sighting system.
+very great distances, although the time taken for a projectile to get there and the difference in conditions from that the shooter may be used to, makes hitting a person with a rifle from 5 kilometers rather difficult no matter how good the sighting system.

 Indirect Fire